KenKaneki2207/SNG-Text-Analyzer/README.md

-A Text analyzer Application, to analyze the toxicity of the texts.
+# SNG Text Analyzer

+An application to classify the toxic comments.